6 Winter Beauty Tips For Sensitive Skin

 So try hydrating this winter without blocking the flow -

 Brands such as:

 All strive to be silicone-free, cruelty-free and environmentally friendly while still protecting and nourishing your skin, without causing blockages and giving the skin more of a cushion to breathe and interact with the ecosystem.
-This coconut water infused primer by Too Faced ($25.00 from Amazon) is perfectly hydrating for winter.
+This coconut water infused primer by Too Faced (Amazon) is perfectly hydrating for winter.